dreaded/Pir-peoplecounter/README.md

 ## Pir-peoplecounter
 **A project for counting people using a Raspberry pi and a passive infrared sensor.**

-The heritagehackers was tasked with creating a people counter for use in Rochdale Touchstones art gallery, with the goal of counting the total vistors to the gallary.
+The heritagehackers was tasked with creating a people counter for use in Rochdale Touchstones art gallery, with the goal of counting the total vistors to the gallery each day.

 I searched for exisiting projects and found [this project](http://blog.ubidots.com/building-a-people-counter-with-raspberry-pi-and-ubidots)